Yes2Health Broadcasting Network: XFM News Nationwide

 XFM News Nationwide is the flagship network newscast of XFM.
-Produced by 99.5 XFM Mega Manila since July 3, 2025 and airing at 12:00 pm, it is currently anchored by Buddy Oberas and Kim Mangunay, both formerly of Abante Radyo 1494.
+Produced by 99.5 XFM Mega Manila since July 3, 2025 and airing at 12:00 pm, it is currently anchored by Buddy Oberas and Bryan de Paz.

 Development

-XFM News Nationwide was first launched on April 8, 2024, replacing each station's local midday edition of XPress Balita.
-The newscast was originally aired at 12:30 pm with 104.7 XFM Palawan's Pedy Bautista Sabando and Aizy Pacaldo as its first anchors.
+XFM News Nationwide was first launched on April 8, 2024 across the network, replacing each station's local midday edition of XPress Balita.
+The newscast was originally aired at 12:30 pm with 104.7 XFM Palawan assuming its production and the tandem of Pedy Bautista Sabando and Aizy Pacaldo as its first anchors.
 Former 103.1 Brigada News FM anchor-reporter Gilbert Basio served as regular relief presenter for Sabando.

-In January 2025, XFM News Nationwide was moved to 12:00 pm due to the decision of upper management to place The Secret of Health at the 12:30 pm slot as the newscast's lead-out program.
-Pedy Bautista Sabando would depart the program by March 2025 as he ran and ultimately won as Mayor of Roxas, Palawan in the May 12, 2025 midterm elections.
-Aizy Pacaldo also went on maternity leave the same month, leaving Basio as sole reliever and eventual permanent main anchor until June 18th when she returned.
+In January 2025, XFM News Nationwide was moved to 12:00 pm due to the decision of upper management to place The Secret of Health at the 12:30 pm slot as the newscast's lead-out program across its stations.
+Pedy Bautista Sabando would depart the program on March 7, 2025 as he ran and ultimately won the mayoralty race for Roxas, Palawan in the May 12, 2025 midterm elections.
+Aizy Pacaldo also went on maternity leave the same month, leaving Basio as sole reliever and eventual permanent main anchor until June 18th when she returned as co-anchor.

 XFM Palawan continued production of the newscast until July 2, 2025 as its duties were transferred to the newly-launched 99.5 XFM Mega Manila the next day.
+Buddy Oberas and Kim Mangunay (both formerly of Abante Radyo 1494) served as the new co-anchors until Mangunay departed XFM on January 30, 2026 to concentrate on her family, she later returned to Abante Radyo.
+Bryan de Paz became her full-time replacememt effective February 2, 2026.